Hiring Discrimination and the Task Content of Jobs: Evidence from a Large-Scale Resume Audit: The Experiment

 Task correlations are often strong.
-Analytical and interpersonal tasks are highly correlated $\left( \hat{\rho} = 0.7 \right)$, while analytical tasks are negatively associated with physical tasks (both routine and nonroutine) at approximately $\hat{\rho} = -0.5$.
-Interpersonal tasks exhibit a similar pattern, with a small positive correlation with contact intensity $\left( \hat{\rho} = 0.02 \right)$.
-Routine cognitive and routine physical tasks are moderately positively correlated $\left( \hat{\rho} = 0.5 \right)$, and routine manual and physical tasks are strongly positively correlated $\left( \hat{\rho} = 0.8 \right)$.
+Analytical and interpersonal tasks are positively correlated $\left( \hat{\rho} = 0.7 \right)$, while analytical tasks are negatively associated with routine manual and physical tasks at approximately $\hat{\rho} = -0.5$.
+Interpersonal tasks show similar negative correlations with routine manual and physical tasks.
+The correlation between interpersonal and contact intensity is small $\left( \hat{\rho} = 0.06 \right)$, indicating that the two measures capture distinct dimensions of job content.
+Routine cognitive and routine manual tasks are positively correlated $\left( \hat{\rho} = 0.4 \right)$, while routine manual and physical tasks are positively correlated $\left( \hat{\rho} = 0.8 \right)$.

-The strength of these correlations complicates the interpretation of task-specific estimates.
-For example, occupations with high analytical intensity also tend to require strong interpersonal skills, making it difficult to isolate the contribution of each task.
+These correlations complicate the interpretation of task-specific estimates.
+For example, occupations with high analytical intensity also tend to require strong interpersonal skills.
 To assess overall collinearity, we compute the determinant of the task correlation matrix.
 Values close to one indicate weak dependence, while values near zero indicate strong collinearity.
-For occupations in the audit sample $(N=175)$, the determinant is 0.053, indicating substantial dependence among tasks.
-Similar values are obtained in the full ACS sample $(N=499)$ and among occupations not included in the audit sample $(N=324)$, where the determinants are 0.041 and 0.039, respectively.
-Task interdependence is therefore a feature of the labor market rather than an artifact of the audit sample.
-Ignoring this interdependence risks misinterpreting evidence on task-based discrimination.
-This motivates our focus on task bundles and the composite discretion index rather than individual task coefficients in Section \ref{section:results}.
+For the 175 occupations in the audit sample, the determinant is 0.053.
+Because interpreting individual task coefficients without accounting for this interdependence could be misleading, we focus on task bundles and the composite discretion index rather than individual task coefficients in Section \ref{section:results}.